Though the Christian heart struggles to find its rest in the Lord, God always rescues His Children.

 As men and women of faith sink into the mire of illness, financial pressure, and injustice, they often grow tired of waiting.
 Seeking to make things right, they grab for the technology tools sitting on their self-help shelf.

 Technology contains no inherent evil.
-Zoom calls, Facebook Live videos, and older technologies like radio have proved to be close allies of the church.
+Zoom calls, Facebook Live videos, and older technologies like radio have proved to be close allies of the church as she bounced into Coronavirus restrictions.
 Yet, Christians can turn these allies into enemies of faith when they abandon prayer in favor of human action.
-Instead of asking the Lord to provide for their finances, young Christians start trading stocks on Robinhood.
-Rather than cry to the Lord for health, the aging followers of Jesus spend their days researching everything from chemotherapy to dandelions.
-And instead of petitioning God for wisdom, Christians parents attempt to find parenting guidelines from Facebook pols.
-The temptation to replace prayer with human effort ever tempts the Christian soul.
+Instead of asking the Lord to provide for their finances, Christians start trading stocks on Robinhood.
+Rather than cry to the Lord for health, Christian spend their days researching everything from chemotherapy to dandelions.
+And when parenting seems impossible, Christians attempt to find solutions through Facebook polls in place of prayer.
+The temptation to replace prayer ever beckons the Christian soul.

 God does work through natural means, restoring the sick with medicine, blessing the unemployed with new jobs after they create a LinkedIn profile, and delivering parents who embrace leadership concepts.
 Christians should take proactive steps.
 But natural means should not be the hope of the believer.
 The power to pull the broken soul from the pit resides not in stock accounts, doctors, or Facebook users but in the God, who reigns over the accountants, the doctors, and the Facebook users (Ps 127:1).
 Unless God watches, the watchman watches in vain.
 In Psalm 40:1-3, King David calls us to place our hope in God.
 He writes,